 - Delegation of responsibilities to other participants may be performed at the discretion of the organiser.
 However, organiser is responsible for ensuring designees perform delegated responsibilities effectively.

 Munch moderators are individuals who coordinate CLASS events.
 Moderators must be approved by a unanimous vote of the BOT.
 Appointment to the BOT or as an organiser also qualifies an individual as munch moderator.
+After approval, a potential new moderator may accept the role in writing within six months.
+If more than six months elapse, another approval vote must be taken.
 Once approved, an munch moderator may be removed by a majority vote of the BOT.

-Responsibilities of munch moderators, for the munches they are moderate, include:
+Responsibilities of munch moderators, for the munches they moderate, include:

 - Securing venue for the munch and pre-meet, including making bookings as appropriate.